diribet/chystat-api-documentation/UploadAPI.md

 - HTTP 200 OK - upload request has been accepted and the file will be uploaded as soon as possible
 - HTTP 40x/50x - upload request has been rejected

-In case of rejection, the response contains a JSON body with an specific API [error code](#error-codes) and a message.
+In case of rejection, the response contains a JSON body with a specific API [error code](#error-codes) and a message.

 ```json
 {